Babies love to have fun and test their limits. They also like to bounce like crazy, even if it means you’re doing most of the work for them!

 - Some parents have complained about their babies hitting their heads on the overhead bar when they jump vigorously.

-- Even though it doesn’t have music, this bouncer is pretty loud when your baby is active in it.
+- Even though it doesn’t have music, this is pretty loud when your baby is bouncing away.

-Your twins will love seeing their sibling bounce around in these units.
-They may start having competitions to see who can bounce the highest.
-Plus, these bouncers are affordable enough that you’ll be able to buy two without taking out a bank loan.
+Your twins will love seeing their sibling bounce around in these.
+They may start having competitions to see who can bounce the highest!
+Plus, these bouncers are affordable enough that you’ll be able to buy two without taking out a loan.

-These bouncers have a dozen things for your babies to play with, including hands-on activities and toys.
-You can change the height of the seat so as your babies grow, the bouncers can grow with them.
-They have three different adjustable positions.
+They come with a dozen things for your babies to play with, including hands-on activities and toys.
+You can change the height of the seat so as your babies grow, it grows with them.

-Your babies will be able to turn their seats around 360 degrees.
-If your baby has an accident or spits up in his bouncer, you’ll be able to take the seat pad out and throw it in the washing machine.
+There are three different adjustable positions, and your little ones can turn their seats around 360 degrees.
+If there are any accidents or spills, it’s easy to take the seat pad out and toss it in the washing machine.
 It’s easy to remove and put back in.

 - It can hold up to 25 pounds.

-- This will keep kids entertained for a quite a while with all the toys that are attached.
+- The toys will keep kids entertained for a while.

 - It can’t be used for newborns.

 - The seat doesn’t have cushioning.